lightninglabs/lightning-terminal/README.md

 ### Upgrade Existing Nodes

-If you already have existing `lnd`, `loop`, or `faraday` nodes, you can easily upgrade them of them with the Shushtar single executable while keeping all of your past data.
+If you already have existing `lnd`, `loop`, or `faraday` nodes, you can easily upgrade them to the Shushtar single executable while keeping all of your past data.

 For `lnd`: